-(18) Current month imbalance gas in storage
+(5) Current month imbalance gas in storage

-(5) Receipt point allocation and end-user curtailment quantities for the system when pipeline operational conditions requires allocations (trimming) or end-user curtailment.
+(6) Receipt point allocation and end-user curtailment quantities for the system when pipeline operational conditions requires allocations (trimming for balancing purposes) or end-user curtailment.
 Customer-specific data will only be provided to that customer or their designated agent.

-(6) Daily Demand by Customer Class using the “24-hour forecast” with a three-day posting lag.
+(7) Daily Demand by Customer Class using the “24-hour forecast” with a three-day posting lag.